etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 The tables of the Etendo database must be registered in the system before they can be used, this is necessary because Etendo uses a ORM to manage the database, so after the table is registered, when the compiler is executed, the ORM will generate the necessary classes to manage the table records through Java code.

 The process of create and register a table has the following steps:
-1. Register the tables in the system.
+1. Register the tables in the system with REGISTER_TABLE mode.
-2. Create the tables in the database, with the basic and mandatory columns.
+2. Create the tables in the database, with the basic and mandatory columns using CREATE_TABLE mode.
-3. Add the specific columns for the tables.
+3. Add the specific columns for the tables with ADD_COLUMN mode.
 In other words, the columns that are specific to the tables.
 Each generated column name must be in lowercase and if has more than one word must be separated by "_".
-4. Execute the process to register the columns of the tables in the system.
+4. Execute the process REGISTER_COLUMNS to register the columns of the tables in the system.
 5. Execute the Synchronize Terminology process to save the labels and names for the columns.
 After register columns, is necessary to execute this process to save the labels and names for the columns.
-6. Execute the RegisterWindow mode to create a Window to show, with the same prefix.
+6. Execute the REGISTER_WINDOW mode to create a Window to show, with the same prefix.
-7. Execute the RegisterTab mode to create a header tab with tab level 0 and register in the main menu.
+7. Execute the REGISTER_TAB mode to create a header tab with tab level 0 and sequence number 10 and then register in the main menu.
 After adding the Header Tab (with tab level = 0) you must add the relationated tabs, with the corresponding tab level.
 The tab level must not be null or none.
-8. Execute the RegisterTab to add the other tabs in the created window, the other tab levels must increment (1, 2, 3, etc), it can not has tab level 0.
+8. Execute the REGISTER_TAB mode to add the other tabs in the created window, the other tab levels and sequence numbers must increment, 1, 2, 3, etc for the tab levels and 20, 30, 40, etc for the sequence numbers.
-9. Execute the process to register all the fields necessary in the Tab.
+9. Execute the process REGISTER_FIELDS to register all the fields necessary in the Tabs.
 10. Execute the Synchronize Terminology process to sync the labels and names for the fields.
 Its necessary to execute this process every time a field is registered.
 11. Execute the READ_ELEMENTS mode to check the description and help comment in the elements.
 12. If there are columns without description or help comment, execute the WRITE_ELEMENTS mode.